l4nk332/JALA-Just_Another_List_App/README.md

 (https://raw.githubusercontent.com/l4nk332/JALA-Just_Another_List_App/master/public/_assets/img/jala_example2.gif)

-The main objective of this application is to provide a simple and easy to use interface in which a group of individuals (*or maybe just one person...*) will be able to keep track of things that would normally be placed on a checklist.
+The main objective of this application is to provide a simple, easy-to-use interface in which a group of individuals (*or maybe just one person...*) will be able to keep track of things that would normally be placed on a checklist.